 You’re likely already familiar with the term “smart home.”
 Smart home technology is usually marketed to homeowners specifically to help busy families save time during the day or to offer extra layers of protection homes.
 But what about apartment dwellers?
 If you happen to own an apartment building or rent an apartment, there is no shortage of excellent smart apartment technology that can be beneficial for your setup.
-Below, we’ll jump into what kind of technology you might want to purchase or learn more about in order to create your own smart apartment.
+Below, we’ll jump into what kind of smart apartment technology you might want to purchase or learn more about in order to create your own smart apartment.

-- WiFi – Just about every piece of smart technology requires strong WiFi connectivity.
+- WiFi – Just about every piece of smart apartment technology requires strong WiFi connectivity.
 If your apartment complex doesn’t have a WiFi provider already built into your utilities, consider looking for services in your area.
 Often, providers will offer bundles and packages that are perfect for students and apartment dwellers.
 Additionally, the more devices on a network, the more bandwidth is needed.
 You may also want to look into apartment buildings that are powered by fiber optic cables, the latest in high-speed internet capability.
 With fiber internet, you can game, stream, and power your smart apartment with virtually no lag.
 Get a better understanding on what sort of bandwidth your smart apartment will need by visiting our helpful blog post on determining internet speed requirements.

 - Portable smart speakers – There are a number of smart speakers out on the market these days, in all shapes and sizes.
-Portable smart speakers are perfect for any apartment dweller.
+Portable smart speakers are perfect for any smart apartment.
 With a smart speaker, you can take calls hands-free, play music, set timers, access information, and much more – all using voice prompts.
-Some smart speakers can even act as a smart home hub, allowing you to control the other smart devices in your apartment.
+Some smart speakers can even act as a smart home hub, allowing you to control the other devices in your smart apartment.
 Plus, it saves a lot of space.
 These speakers pack a lot of power and high-quality sound, so you can skip the multiple speakers.

 - Smart kitchen appliances – One area where you can be less mindful about space considerations when planning out your smart apartment technology is in the kitchen.
 You’ll probably need a microwave, so why not make it a smart microwave?
-There’s no shortage of options when it comes to making use of smart home technology in your kitchen.
+There’s no shortage of options when it comes to making use of smart apartment technology in your kitchen.
 Figure out what tools would most benefit your cooking habits.
 It may be a smart coffee maker to wake you up to a fresh cup of joe.
 Or you can start dinner at exactly the right time with a smart air fryer.
 There are even countertop smart ovens that take on the role of other kitchen appliances like toasters and broilers.

 - Security – While everyone hopes their apartment will be safe from any theft or additional incidents, it doesn’t hurt to have your own security system for extra peace of mind.
 An indoor smart security camera can act as an extra set of eyes and extra assurance when you can’t be around.